zachvalenta/notes-sw/protocols/edi.md

 ```
 * high-level: ISA (initial), GSA (metadata) IEA (InterchangeEnvelope; terminal)
 * LIN loop order found in position 010
+* asterisks: don't grok contradictory examples to this
+> No, you do not need to add an explicit * to indicate that CTB02 is not present in this context.
+In X12 EDI formatting, elements can be omitted from the segment without needing placeholders, as long as the subsequent elements maintain their proper positions.

 ```txt
 The segment_count in the SE segment includes: